thin-edge/thin-edge.io/docs/src/howto-guides/019_how_to_use_preferred_init_system.md

 thin-edge.io works seamlessly with `systemd` on the CLI commands `tedge connect` and `tedge disconnect`.
 However, not all OS support `systemd`.
-You might want to use other init systems like `OpenRC`, `BSD`, `init.d` with thin-edge.io.
+You might want to use another init system like `OpenRC`, `BSD`, `init.d` with thin-edge.io.
-For this demand, this guide explains how to give a custom init system configuration to thin-edge.io.
+This guide explains how to configure thin-edge.io to use another init system.

 ## How to set a custom init system configuration